Deep Polynomial Chaos Expansion: BACKGROUND

 Numerical methods for modeling physical systems are often governed by a large number of uncertain input parameters, such as boundary and initial conditions or material properties.
-We denote these parameters by $\X = \{X_1, X_2, \dots, X_D\}$, forming a $D$-dimensional random vector following a factorized distribution $p(\X) = \prod_d p(X_d)$.
-A PCE approximates the \emph{response function} $f^*(\X)$, i.e., the output of the numerical simulation, as a polynomial expansion
+We denote these parameters by $\X = \{X_1, X_2, \dots, X_D\}$, forming a $D$-dimensional random vector.
+In PCE, it is common to assume a factorized input distribution $p(\x) = \prod_d p(x_d)$, although this assumption can be relaxed \citep{navarro2014Polynomial}.
+The \emph{response function} $f^*(\X)$, i.e., the output of the numerical simulation, is approximated using a polynomial expansion.